futoin/specs/draft/ftn16_cid_tool.md

     * .main - default index handler from .entryPoints (auto-select, if single one)
     * .mounts - {} - path prefix to .entryPoints mapping
 * .actions - {}, optional override of auto-detect commands.
     Each either a string or list of strings.
-Use '&lt;default>' in [] to run the default auto-detected tasks too.
+    Use '@default' in [] to run the default auto-detected tasks too.
+    Start command with '@cid' to invoke FutoIn CID itself.
     * .tag - custom shell command for tagging
     * .prepare - custom shell command for source preparation
     * .build - custom shell command for building from source